Channel migrant deaths: Smugglers net millions per kilometer

 For Vu, that’s a missed opportunity: “This is transnational crime.
 It spans many borders and it’s not up to only one country to solve it.”

-Hinnant reported from Paris.
-Frank Jordans contributed from Berlin.
+Lori Hinnant reported from Paris.
+Frank Jordans contributed to this report from Berlin.